iliabv/emacs-bpr/README.md

 ## Emacs-BPR (Background Process Runner)
 This package provides logic for async process execution.

-`bpr` can:
-- spawn processes asynchronously in background (you are free to do other things, while process is being executed)
+It's similar to 'async-shell-command', but:
+- 'bpr' spawns processes asynchronously without displaying output buffers.
-- show progress messages in echo area
+- 'bpr' shows progress messages for running processes in echo area.
-- open window with process's output buffer in case of errors
+- 'bpr' can display buffer with process output in case of errors.
+- 'bpr' can use 'projectile' for assigning process directory.
+- 'bpr' can format process output (understands ansi escape codes).
+- you can set different options for different processes.

-`bpr` is most suitable for running tests or builds for your projects, but you can run any processes with it.
+`bpr` is very handy for running tests/builds, but you can run any processes with it.

 ## Example
 Given this configuration: